Ron Pickering

 Ronald James Pickering OBE (4 May 1930 – 13 February 1991) was an athletics coach and BBC sports commentator.

-Biography
+Early life and education

 Pickering was born in Hackney.
 His father was a sign fixer.
-He became head boy at West Ham Secondary School (later to become Stratford Grammar School and now Stratford School) when the head girl was future wife Jean Desforges.
+He became head boy at West Ham Secondary School (later to become Stratford Grammar School and now Stratford School) when he met the head girl and future wife Jean Desforges.
 She won a gold medal in the 4 x 100 metres relay at the 1950 European Athletics Championships, a bronze medal in the 4 x 100 metres relay at the 1952 Olympic Games in Helsinki (and was fifth in the 80 metres hurdles), a gold medal in the long jump at the 1954 European Athletics Championships, and bronze medals in both the long jump and 80 metres hurdles at the 1954 Commonwealth Games in Vancouver.
 She married Pickering in 1954.